jackpunt/echoserver/README.md

 # echoserver
-Demonstrate and debug using secure websockets.
+Demonstrate and debug using secure websockets; wss://host.mydomain.com:8445

 This server accepts wss connections, reads packets and echos them back to the sender.